-- OCC's Highway and Vision Zero road safety leads will also continue to engage with other local authorities via membership of ADEPT (Association of Directors, of Environment, Economy, Planning and Transport) who hold a national Traffic and Safety Working Group, and via Road Safety GB, a national road safety organisation which connects local authorities nationally. - OCC have and will continue to communicate with and learn from other local authorities on various aspects of developing and delivering Vision Zero.
+Meeting date ltem Action/recommendation Responsible person Timescale Last reviewed Update/response national road safety organisation which connects local authorities nationally.
+OCC have and will continue to communicate with and learn from other local authorities on various aspects of developing and delivering Vision Zero.
 When OCC was first setting up Vision Zero, Kent Council shared their Vision Zero journey and provided valuable advice and guidance on how they set up their Vision Zero programme and developed their Vision Zero strategy.
 We have started to actively engage with South-West Vision Zero Partnership regarding their experiences of setting up their Vision Zero partnerships, which include multiple organisations across Devon, Somerset and Cornwall such as Devon & Cornwall Police, Devon & Somerset Fire and Rescue Service, and South-Western Ambulance Service NHS Trust.
-OCC are learning about the different Vision Zero models, to help shape and support OCC's approach to Vision Zero. - It is important to add that there has also been Vision Zero best practice and road safety learning from our national Vision Zero Stakeholders, such as Action Vision Zero, and the Road Haulage Association for example, who are both members of OCC's Vision Zero stakeholder meetings.
-Many valuable insights and ways of understanding road safety user issues have come from our Vision Zero stakeholders, and OCC has set up working partnerships with a wide range of Vision Zero external stakeholders
+OCC are learning about the different Vision Zero models, to help shape and support OCC's approach to Vision Zero.
+It is important to add that there has also been Vision Zero best practice and road safety learning from our national Vision